New Jersey's Early Intervention System

 ARC

 Provides services to people of all ages with developmental disabilities, some free, some on a sliding fee scale.
 Early intervention program helps parents identify developmental delays in infant children.
-Visit www.arcnj.org for local chapter info.
+Visit the ARC New jersey website for local chapter info.

 • The ARC of Essex